Sam Allardyce: Crystal Palace

-On 23 December 2016, Allardyce signed a two-and-a-half-year contract to become manager of Crystal Palace, a day after the sacking of Alan Pardew.
+On 23 December 2016, Allardyce signed a two-and-a-half-year contract to become manager of Crystal Palace, a day after the dismissal of Alan Pardew.
 He strengthened in the January transfer window by spending around £30 million on Jeffrey Schlupp, Patrick van Aanholt, and Luka Milivojević.
 The "Eagles" confirmed their safety from relegation in the penultimate game of the 2016–17 season with a 4–0 victory over Hull City at Selhurst Park.
 Allardyce unexpectedly announced his departure from Crystal Palace on 23 May 2017, saying he had no intention of seeking another job, in what was interpreted as a retirement announcement.
 However, on 19 July 2017, Allardyce clarified that he would be open to an international management position, but not another club job.

 Everton

-Despite previously announcing his retirement from club management, on 30 November 2017, Allardyce was appointed manager of Everton on an 18-month contract.
+Despite announcing his retirement from club management, on 30 November 2017, Allardyce was appointed manager of Everton on an 18-month contract.
 Everton were lying in thirteenth place in the Premier League table upon his arrival, following a poor start to the 2017–18 season under previous manager Ronald Koeman.
 His first game in charge came two days later, when his side defeated Huddersfield Town in a 2–0 victory.
 He guided the "Toffees" to a seven-game unbeaten run at the start of his tenure, a spell which included five clean sheets.
 Having steadied the defence, he stated that his next task was to bring in a consistent goalscorer.
 Everton ended the season in eighth-position, but fans were dissatisfied with the style of play.
 Whilst under Allardyce's management, Everton were ranked 20th for total shots, 19th for total shots on target, 16th for passing accuracy and 17th for shots faced in the Premier League.
 Allardyce left the club on 16 May 2018.

-In July 2019, Allardyce said that he had turned down the opportunity to return to Newcastle United to succeed Rafael Benítez as manager.